laoPhio49/NijiSchool/README.md

 # NijiSchool
- Fan Game For Kanae
-> Name might change
+> Name might change based on vote.

+## What is this?
+This is the repository for Visual Novel Project on 2021 which is started as one of the 3rd Debut Anniversary Projects for Kanae.\
+This game is developed using Ren'Py engine.

 ## Directory (Folder)
 > The Folder Structure of the game code